 I do not grade exit tickets if it is the first day that I have taught a skill.
 Occasionally, I do take a grade on subsequent days where students are not learning new material but are practicing material that has already been taught.
 Exit tickets are not a primary source of grades, but I do use the data they give me to drive instruction.

 Exit tickets can be really impactful if you are looking at them and making decisions based on what you are seeing students do.
-Start small if you aren’t currently implementing exit tickets.
+Start small if you aren’t currently implementing them.
 Try an exit ticket once a week on one skill, or you could use your independent practice as an exit ticket.
 Do you use exit tickets in your classroom?